• Skip to main content

 I’ve talked to several parents, especially moms, who are afraid to encourage roughhousing because they think it will turn their kids into little bouncing-off-the-walls hellians who will someday wind up in a juvie center.
 I guess I can see the reasoning behind their concerns–five-year-old play fights with dad; five-year-old thinks violence is fun; five year old turns into violent sadist bent on human destruction.

-The problem is that research actually shows the opposite outcome: children who engage in frequent roughhousing are almost always more socially and emotionally adept than kids who don’t.
 Dr. Stuart Brown, an expert on play (Yeah, you can be an expert on play.
 Who knew?) says that the “lack of experience with rough-and-tumble play hampers the normal give-and-take necessary for social mastery and has been linked with poor control of violent impulses later in life.”
 That’s right.
 Wrestling your kid around in a play fight ensures that he doesn’t turn into the next Ted Bundy.

 Roughhousing builds social intelligence in several ways.